melezhik/RLMC/README.md

 # Russian Language Moscow Club

-Russian Lang Moscow Club - is Russian as secondary language courses with the best teacher from Moscow and other parts of Russia.
+Russian Language Moscow Club - is Russian as secondary language courses with the best teachers from Moscow and all other parts of Russia.

 The course will let you: